Wow, Indeed: Airline Ceases Operations, Leaving Travelers Stranded And Angry

 "The airline offered hotel accommodations until the next flight," Wow customer Suher Adi said, adding, "but that's not going happen."

-Adi, who lives in Washington, D.C., had been scheduled to fly from Baltimore to Paris, with a stopover in Reykjavik.
+Adi, who lives in Washington, had been scheduled to fly from Baltimore to Paris, with a stopover in Reykjavik.
 When her flight didn't take off Wednesday night, airline representatives told her to file a claim for a refund.
 That word came after hours of delay notices about her flight.

 "Many passengers are stranded without any place to stay tonight or any idea of what's going on," Adi said in a tweet to the airline last night.